introduction

 Life with young children is demanding, and families with young children often need a little extra help.
 Some get help from relatives and friends, but not all families have a strong support network.

-We’re keen to focus our attention on those families who need support but can’t easily find it through social and family connections.
+We’re keen to focus our attention on those families in need of support but can’t easily find it through social and family connections, and/or face cultural or language challenges.

 To help the children, we often need to help the adults who care for them, and ensuring that they have easy access to to the right support at the right time.